-- CropProphet not only provides the best possible estimate of crop season yield and production for corn, soybean, and winter wheat, but also provides a rigorous impact estimate of the current 14-day and 30-day weather forecast.
+- CropProphet not only provides the best possible estimate of crop season yield and production for corn, soybean, and winter wheat, but also provides a rigorous crop weather outlook based on the impact current and 30-day weather forecast.

 - The weather forecasting information used includes the NOAA's GFS model and the ECMWF model.

 - Ignore the hype.
 Get the facts.
 Use CropProphet for grains market intelligence.